 Top 10 Things To Do in Hallstatt:

-The tiny Alpine village of Hallstatt has such a great collection of unique sights making it hard to prioritize on a short visit.
+The tiny Alpine village of Hallstatt has such a great collection of unique sights making it hard to prioritize them on a short visit.
 Knowing the top ten things to do in Hallstatt will help to make your trip a lot more fun.
-The unbelievable activity options range from gliding across a fjord-like lake, touring the old timber homed town, exploring an expansive ice cave, sliding down an salt miner’s slide, or taking in unmatched mountain top views while hiking.
+The unbelievable activity options range from gliding across the fjord-like lake, strolling the streets along timber homes, exploring an expansive ice cave, sliding down a salt miner’s slide, or taking in unmatched mountaintop views while hiking.

 1. The Lake Hallstatt Stroll:

-About The Lake Hallstatt Stroll: Taking a stroll on Hallstatt’s main lake front street is beautiful, relaxing, and straight out of Alpine storybook.
+About The Lake Hallstatt Stroll: Taking a stroll on Hallstatt’s main lakefront street is beautiful, relaxing, and straight out of an Alpine storybook.
 Although the entire stroll from South to North through the sleepy town is only a little more than 1 kilometer long, it will be ingrained in your memory forever.
-From classic village viewpoints, to dozens of elegant swans on the water’s edge, and centuries old timber homes tightly packed along the lake front, you won’t want the walk to end.
+From classic village viewpoints to dozens of elegant swans on the water’s edge, and centuries-old half-timber homes tightly packed along the lakefront, you won’t want the walk to end.
 Take your time, take it all in, fall in love with Hallstatt!
 Even if it’s only a one night stand, you’ll remember strolling through Hallstatt forever.